MaineREN is a facilities-based Regional Optical Network (RON) servicing Maine’s Research & Education community.

 * Denotes third-party connection in path to MaineREN

-MaineREN is linked to the rest of Internet2® through the Northern Crossroads GigaPOP in Cambridge, MA. with a current operational capacity of 10 Gbps.
+MaineREN is linked to the rest of Internet2® through Albany, NY and the Northern Crossroads GigaPOP in Cambridge, MA. with a current operational capacity of 20 Gbps dedicated to R&E connectivity.

 Networkmaine maintains a perfSONAR network performance testing server for MaineREN.